danielah05/ultimate-windows-ui-fixer/README.md

 # awesome WARNING!
 when installing this, the script will start everything you boot up windows, if you dont want this uninstall the script

+also i dont know if this can somehow break your pc for some ungodly reason so if that happens, oops!

 # installing
-extract everything into a folder somewhere and run install.bat
+extract everything into a folder somewhere and run install.bat as admin

 # uninstalling
 run uninstall.bat